oxinabox/oxinabox.github.io/_posts/2017-12-18-7-Binary-Classifier-Libraries-in-Julia.md

 ## Interface
 As was discussed on the julia slack yesterday.
-There is a real problem with a lack of consistency.
+There is a real problem with a lack of consistency in our ML packages right now.

 So I am going to take a leaf from XKCD #927, and define one.